 “That’s why we remind our clients of this option and suggest they take a moment to consider the savings.
 Right there in their payroll taxes are funds they don’t have to fundraise for.
 They’re potentially just giving the money to the state.
 There is value in researching a cost saving option like this.”

 When a 501(c)(3) decides to discontinue the paying of SUI taxes, they have a few options to handle the new unemployment claims they will begin to receive from the state.

 “Unemployment reimbursers have three options to replace the tax,” explained Koral.
 “They can handle the claims in-house which means they are basically self-insuring their unemployment; they can use a third-party administrator that is set up to help them manage the claims; or they can actually buy a custom insurance policy that pays the claims.”

 Each option, as spelled out by Koral, has its own risks and rewards.

 “The most expensive, least risky way to handle unemployment is to pay the taxes,” said Koral.
 “The option that returns the most money to the organization is the self-insurance option, but that option also carries the most risk.
 That’s why many reimbursers choose a third-party administrator or the custom insurance policy route.
 Through those two options, you get a good balance of savings and risk.”

-When thinking about the money his organization has saved over the past decade, Lesher agrees with Garner, “Every board and CFO at a 501(c)(3) should consider doing this – at least run the numbers.
+When thinking about the money his organization has saved over the past decade, Lesher agrees with Garner, “Every board member and CEO/CFO at a 501(c)(3) should consider doing this – at least run the numbers.
 It’s a fiduciary responsibility in my opinion.”